-One hundred-twenty Avista employees partnered with the Salvation Army in Spokane at "Backpack for Kids."
+More than 90 Avista employees partnered with the Salvation Army in Spokane at "Backpack for Kids."
 It is the largest school supply give-away of its kind in the region, and it provides an excellent opportunity to also reach low-income families with helpful energy savings information and free weatherization materials.
-In all, more than 3,700 backpacks filled with school supplies and nearly the same number of totes filled with energy-saving materials and information were given out to more than 1,500 families.
+In all, more than 4,100 backpacks filled with school supplies and nearly the same number of totes filled with energy-saving materials and information were given out to more than 1,700 families.

 It's amazing what a little plot of land — and some initiative — can do.